DamnedAngel/msx-tile-forge/README.md

     *   `Import Tiles from Image...`: Opens the Image Importer to create a new tileset and palette from a standard image file.
     *   `Import Project from Image...`: Opens the advanced dialog to generate a complete new project from an image.
     *   `Export Raw Project...`: Opens a dialog to export all raw binary data (`.SC4Pal`, `.SC4Tiles`, etc.) to a specified folder.
 It includes options to generate assembly (`.s`) and C/C++ header (`.h`) files that define labels and arrays for the exported data, streamlining integration with game development projects.
+    *   `Export Map as Image...`: Opens a save dialog to export the current map as a full-size image.
+The file format is automatically determined by the extension you choose (e.g., saving as `map.png` creates a PNG file).

 *   **Help Menu:**
     *   `About...`: Displays application information (version, author).